PDE control for population dynamics

 Populations (in ecology, epidemics, biotechnology, economics, social processes) do not only interact over time but also age over time.
 It is therefore common to model them as age-structured partial differential equations, where age is the ‘space variable’.
 Since the models also involve integrals over age, both in the birth process and in the interaction among species, they are in fact integro-partial differential equations (IPDEs) with positive states and inputs, turning them into an extremely challenging control problem.

-Our works revolve around the fact that the considered familiy of IPDE systems can be transformed into a system of two coupled ordinary differential equations (ODE) and two autonomous, exponentially stable integral delay equations (IDE).
+Our works revolve around the fact that the considered family of IPDE systems can be transformed into a system of two coupled ordinary differential equations (ODE) and two autonomous, exponentially stable integral delay equations (IDE).
+While predator-prey systems can only be stabilized through simultaneous harvesting (removal) of both species, predator-predator systems require asymetric harvesting of one species.

 - We design a simple feedback which employs possibly negative harvesting for global stabilization of the ODE model, while guaranteeing regional regulation with positive harvesting.